Susan Cain: Background and motivation for Quiet

 Cain explained that if she were not a writer she would want to be a research psychologist.
 Her interest in writing about introversion reportedly stemmed from her own difficulties with public speaking, which made Harvard Law School "a trial".

 While still an attorney, Cain noticed that others at her firm were putting personality traits like hers to good use in the profession, and that gender per se did not explain those traits.
 She eventually realized that the concepts of introversion and extroversion provided the "language for talking about questions of identity" that had been lacking.

-She explained that in writing Quiet she was fueled by the passion and indignation that she imagined fueled the 1963 feminist book, The Feminine Mystique.
-She likened introverts today to women at that time—second-class citizens with gigantic amounts of untapped talent.
-Saying that most introverts aren't aware of how they are constantly spending their time in ways that they would prefer not to be and have been doing so all their lives, Cain explained that she was trying to give people entitlement in their own minds to be who they are.
+She explained that in writing Quiet she was fueled by the passion and indignation that she imagined fueled Betty Friedan's 1963 feminist book, The Feminine Mystique.
+Cain likened introverts today to women at that time—second-class citizens with gigantic amounts of untapped talent.
+Saying that most introverts are not aware of how they are constantly spending their time in ways that they would prefer not to be and have been doing so all their lives, Cain explained that she was trying to give people entitlement in their own minds to be who they are.

 She said she was interested in working with parents and teachers of introverted children and to re-shape workplace culture and design, and in particular replace what she terms "The New Groupthink" with an environment more conducive to deep thought and solo reflection.